Politics of the Republic of Ireland

 Ireland is a parliamentary, representative democratic republic and a member state of the European Union.
 While the head of state is the popularly elected President of Ireland, it is a largely ceremonial position, with real political power being vested in the Taoiseach, who is nominated by the Dáil and is the head of the government.

 Executive power is exercised by the government, which consists of no more than 15 cabinet ministers, inclusive of the Taoiseach and Tánaiste (the deputy head of government).
 Legislative power is vested in the Oireachtas, the bicameral national parliament, which consists of Dáil Éireann, Seanad Éireann and the President of Ireland.
 The judiciary is independent of the executive and the legislature.
 The head of the judiciary is the Chief Justice, who presides over the Supreme Court.

 Ireland has a multi-party system.
 Fianna Fáil and Fine Gael, historically opposed and competing entities, which both occupy the traditional centre ground, trace their roots to the opposing sides of the Irish Civil War.
 All governments since 1932 have been led by one or the other party, with Fianna Fáil having had sufficient support at many elections to govern alone.
 Fluctuations in seat levels allowed changes in governments through different coalitions.
 From 1932 to 2011, the parties were stable in their support, with Fianna Fáil the largest at each election, Fine Gael the second largest, and on all but two occasions, the Labour Party the third party.
 The last three elections, however, have each had more volatile results.
 At the 2011 election, the largest parties in order were Fine Gael, Labour and Fianna Fáil; at the 2016 election, the largest parties in order were Fine Gael, Fianna Fáil and Sinn Féin; and at the 2020 election, the largest parties were Fianna Fáil first in seats (second in votes), Sinn Féin second in seats (first in votes), and then Fine Gael.
 The result was historically good for Sinn Féin.

 In June 2020, leader of Fianna Fáil, Micheál Martin, became the new Taoiseach (head of government).
 He formed a historic three-party coalition consisting of Fianna Fáil, Fine Gael and the Green Party.
 It was the first time in history that Fianna Fáil and Fine Gael were in the same government.
 The previous Taoiseach and leader of Fine Gael, Leo Varadkar, became the Tánaiste (deputy head of government).
 Martin led the country as Taoiseach until 17 December 2022, when he changed posts with Varadkar.

+According to the V-Dem Democracy indices, Ireland was the 3rd most electoral democratic country in the world in 2024.